 The basics of meal prepping

 So what are some ways to go about meal prepping?
-Cooking or planning several meals in advance saves time.
-If you get bored with eating the same thing then the simple solution is to prepare different meals.
+Cooking or planning several meals saves time.
+If you get bored with eating the same thing, then the simple solution is to prepare different meals.
 Places like Whole Foods Market are great for purchasing one serving of meat.
 Whole Foods also has cases of meal shortcuts, including marinated or seasoned meats.

-Once you have purchased meats and sides, start cooking the part of the prep that will take the longest to cook.
+Once you have purchased meats and sides, start prepping.
+I suggest starting with the part of the meal that will take the longest to cook.
 Also, you may have some component of the prep that you will cook every day.
 Prep it and place it in a container to grab daily.
 When I have salmon prep, I prefer to cook the fish each day.
 The key is to find what works for you.

 Decide in advance how many sections your meal containers will have.
 Your foods will run together if your container is not divided into sections.
 Even if your meal prep containers are safe for reheating, it’s always a good idea to have a separate container for foods that do not need to be heated.